MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/share-your-code-in-tfvc-vs.md

    ![Screenshot shows the Check in option in the Solution Explorer context menu.](media/share-your-code-in-tfvc-vs/IC682956.png)

-   You can also check in from the code window, or Team Explorer.
+   You can also check in from the code window or Team Explorer.

 4. If you're working on a task or fixing a bug that's tracked as a work item, add that work item to your pending changes.
 Source control resolves the bug or closes the task.
 It links the changeset to the work item.